OpenTelemetry Beta

 The OpenTelemetry beta involves more installation steps than usual.
 Please ensure you follow all the steps carefully to set it up correctly.

-Install the AppSignal agent
+Install the AppSignal collector

 Install the OpenTelemetry packages